JacksonO123/signals/README.md

 });
 ```

-The `createEffect` function can be called on its own, without being nested in a tracked scope function for reactivity to work.
-However calling it in a tracked scope will allow for the observed signals to be cleaned up.

 ## Controlled effects

 Use the `createEffectOn` method to create an effect that relies specifically on a dependency array for more control over the effect.
 This function does not execute the callback until a dependency changes.